Pocketpills

 Condoms

-Condoms are a type of barrier contraception that prevent sperm and egg from meeting and being fertilized.
+Condoms are a type of barrier contraception that prevents sperm and egg from meeting and being fertilized.
 Male condoms are cheap, easy to access, and highly effective when used properly.
 They can be made from latex, polyurethane, or sheepskin.
 In addition to contraception, condoms have the added benefit of preventing sexually transmitted infections.

 Conclusion

 An exciting new scientific study showed that an experimental drug was able to immobilize sperm temporarily in male mice for 2.5 hours after a single dose.
-In the mice study, it had 100% efficacy at preventing pregnancy.
-This might be a promising breakthrough for contraception, if a drug can be developed that allows men to take it on-demand before sexual activity to prevent pregnancy.
+In the mice study, it had 100% efficacy in preventing pregnancy.
+This might be a promising breakthrough for contraception if a drug can be developed that allows men to take it on-demand before sexual activity to prevent pregnancy.
 However, much more research is required before a medication like this can be developed for human use.

-In the meanwhile, men do have the options of using condoms or having a vasectomy to prevent pregnancy.
+In the meanwhile, men do have the option of using condoms or having a vasectomy to prevent pregnancy.
 As well, men can discuss contraceptive options like female birth control pills, intrauterine devices and more with their partners.

-Birth Control articles
+Birth Control Articles

 Kyleena vs Mirena: Do These IUDs Cause Weight Gain or Bloating?

 Do Kyleena, Mirena and other IUD contraceptive options cause weight gain or bloating?
 Mirena has common weight gain reports.
-Read customer...
+Read customer reviews.
+Learn side effects of kyleena vs mirena in…

 Sep 22, 2022